 According to documents made public by whistleblower Edward Snowden, the NSA created a network called SIGINT Seniors in the 1980s that brought together 14 Western intelligence agencies, including the BND, to share signals intelligence.
-This network sometimes referred to as the “14 Eyes” – collaborated to monitor communications during major European events, such as the Athens Olympics in 2004 and the 2006 World Cup soccer tournament.
+This network — sometimes referred to as the “14 Eyes” – collaborated to monitor communications during major European events, such as the Athens Olympics in 2004, the 2006 Winter Olympics in Italy, and the 2006 World Cup soccer tournament.

 After the September 11 attacks, the BND learned that al-Qaeda had organized a cell in Hamburg and that three of the pilots of the hijacked planes had lived there.
 The BND had monitored their apartment but detected no evidence of the occupants’ plans.

 The agency has been dogged by accusations of improper spying.
 In 2005 it was revealed the agency had been spying on German journalists since 1993.
 A special prosecutor was appointed to investigate, and BND was banned from such activity.

 The BND spied on a long list of targets in Austria between 1999 and 2006, according to two credible Austrian newspapers.
 The targets allegedly included 2,000 landline and mobile telephone numbers, faxes and email addresses of ministries, international organizations, embassies and companies operating in Austria.
 Among the organizations reportedly targeted were the Organization of Petroleum Exporting Countries (OPEC), the Organization for Security and Co-operation in Europe (OSCE) and the International Atomic Energy Agency (IAEA), all based in Vienna.
 Germany refused to cooperate with investigators.